Sahil-Sewani/Prototype-Seq-Lab-API/README.md

 #### Base URL: https://seq-lan-api-0f260ca5bb66.herokuapp.com/

-*This applicaiton does not need local host to run the link above, just paste the above link in web browser and use the same endpoints listed*
+*This applicaiton does not require a local host to run, copy-paste the link above in web browser and use the same endpoints listed in the README*

 ### Running the API Locally